Lewington-pitsos/wiki_game/README.md

 # Automated Wikipedia Game

-There's a theory that if you visit any random Wikipedia page and click the first link within the main text-body of the page, and keep doing that on all the successive pages you visit, you'll eventually end up on the "/wiki/Philosophy" page.
+There's a [theory](https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy) that if you visit any random Wikipedia page and click the first link within the main text-body of the page, and keep doing that on all the successive pages you visit, you'll eventually end up on the [/wiki/Philosophy](https://en.wikipedia.org/wiki/Philosophy) page.
 This Automated Wikipedia Game is a basic Ruby language web scraper built to (kind of) test that theory.

 ## Use